Top 10 Indoor Games for Dogs That Need Motivation

 poodle-playing-in-ball-pit

-If you have a kiddie pool and a bunch of colourful plastic balls left over from your childhood or your child’s birthday, you can give them new life by turning them into entertainment for your dog.
-Simply place a few treats or your dog's favourite toy in the bottom of the kiddie pool, fill it with tennis balls and let your dog go to town.
+Once you've chosen your supplies, simply place a few treats or your dog's favourite toy in the bottom of the kiddie pool, fill it up with the decoys and let your dog go to town.

 6. Indoor Digging